BenConstable/lock/README.md

     // Lock successful...

     // Release lock.
-Optionaly, as resource will also be released automatically
+Optional, as resource will also be released automatically
     // when the lock object is destroyed

     $lock->release();